FlowFuse/website/src/blog/2024/06/flowfuse-2-5-release.md

 ## Import and Export support for snapshots

 Managing your Node-RED artifacts just got simpler with our new import and export support for snapshots.
-You can now easily transfer configurations between deployment or back up your current setup with just a few clicks.
-This feature is perfect for those who need to replicate environments within or ensure their configurations are safely stored.
+With just a few clicks, you can easily transfer configurations between deployments or back up your current setup.
+This feature is perfect for those who need to replicate environments within their own enterprise with multiple deployments or ensure their configurations are safely stored.

 ## Deploy Dashboard and APIs running on Flowfuse via your own Domain Names